SteefH/InfiRest/README.md

 How this came to be
 ===================

-Every year, my employer [Infi](http://infi.nl/) offers its individual employees one week to work on a project of their own choice, the so-called hobby week.
+Every year, my employer [Infi](http://infi.nl/) gives its individual employees one week to work on a project of their own choice, the so-called hobby week.
 InfiRest was my hobby week project for 2012.